humdrum-tools/vhv-documentation/filter/fb/index.md

 ## Sort numbers ##

-You can sort from small to large numbers (from top to bottom) with the `-o` option (`--sort`).
+You can sort from small to large numbers (from bottom to top) with the `-o` option (`--sort`).

 {% include verovio.html